PapiLer/Reforestation/README.md

-## What's brown and sticky?
-A stick.
+## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.